 JUNE KEY POINTS

-- The trend estimate for lamb slaughterings decreased for the eighth consecutive month, to 1.6 million, and was 7% down compared to the same time last year.
+- The trend estimate for lamb slaughterings rose for the eleventh consecutive month, to 1.6 million.
+This was the highest figure recorded since September 2000.

 JUNE KEY FIGURES

-- The trend estimate for lamb production decreased for the eighth consecutive month, to 32,000 tonnes, and was 8% down on the previous year.
+- The trend estimate for sheep slaughterings rose for the eighth consecutive month, to 1.1 million.
+This was the highest figure recorded since January 2003.

-For more information about these and related statistics contact the National Information and Referral Service on 1300 135 070.
+For more information about these and related statistics, contact John Moody on Hobart 03 6222 5867, or the National Information and Referral Service on 1300 135 070.